 We demonstrate biblical wisdom by the quality of both our advice and our lives.
-Proverbs and Godly Living Skills--Part Twelve describes how the wise manage their resources and how they relate to others.
+Wisdom in Proverbs--Part Twelve describes how the wise manage their resources and how they relate to others.

 They Manage Their Resources Wisely